-For the majority of projects undertaken by the Council, the policy is to repay loans fund advances linked to asset life using the annuity or equal instalment methodologies.
+For the majority of projects undertaken by the Council, the policy is to repay loans fund advances linked to asset life using the annuity methodology.
 However, where appropriate, the repayment of advances arising from projects with associated income streams will be matched to the profile of the income.
+Following consideration of the revised Regulations, a review was carried out during 2019/20 which resulted in advances being recalculated using the most appropriate asset life and methodology to ensure prudent repayment of the advances.

-All advances made since the regulations came into force have been re-evaluated to confirm that the most appropriate asset lives and methodologies have been used to ensure prudent repayment of the advances.
 The Council will continue to consider the most appropriate repayment methods, which align to the benefits of the assets and ensure a prudent repayment, for existing and future advances.